 The implications of this are:

-- There will be a large number of families whose child’s screening results indicates a concern but which cannot be formally identified by an audiologist for the near future.
+- There will be a large number of families whose child’s screening results indicate a concern, but which cannot be formally identified by an audiologist for the near future.
 This is likely to cause anxiety for many families.

 - For children born in areas with a community screening model, there will be a need to screen a number of children at a later point.
 There is a risk that some children may fall through the net at this time.

-- There may be a number of children who will be identified as deaf later than normally than expected and who may subsequently require more intensive early intervention support.
+- There may be a number of children who will be identified as deaf later than would normally be expected.
+They may subsequently require more intensive early intervention support.

 Families who are concerned about their child’s screening results can contact our helpline for information and advice.